Lynx spider fact sheet | Field of Mars EEC

 Fast facts – Lynx spiders

-Diet – Lynx spiders feed on small insects and other arthropods.
-They hunt by watching, stalking and pouncing on prey on leaves, grasses and flowers.
+Diet – Lynx spiders eat insects and other small arthropods.
+They hunt by watching, stalking and pouncing on prey on plants.

-Habitat – Lynx spiders are found in forests, woodlands, heathlands, grasslands and gardens.
-In Sydney they are often found in shrubby and grassy understorey.
+Habitat – Lynx spiders live on shrubs, grasses and other low plants in forests, woodlands, heathlands, grasslands and gardens.

 Life cycle – Female lynx spiders make silk egg sacs, often attached to leaves or grass stems.
-Some females guard the egg sac and young spiderlings until they disperse.
+Some females guard the egg sac and spiderlings before the young disperse.

 What do lynx spiders look like?